openshift-psap/specfem-client/documentation/specfem_blog.md

 5. the script to launch on each MPI process (`/mnt/helper/run.sh`, mounted from `ConfigMap/run-mesher-sh` and created from [`run_mesher.sh`])

-The `MPIJob` execution will create a launcher pod running our base image (where OpenMPI is installed), and spawn the right number of worker pods on the worker nodes.
-Then the launcher pod will trigger the MPI execution that will spawn the MPI processes inside the worker pods, and Specfem mesher will be executed on the OpenShift cluster.
+The `MPIJob` execution creates a launcher pod running our base image (where OpenMPI is installed), and spawns the right number of worker pods on the worker nodes.
+Then the launcher pod kicks the OpenMPI execution that spawns the MPI processes inside the worker pods.
+And at last, Specfem mesher is executed on the OpenShift cluster.

-The last missing step to properly run Specfem mesher is a shared (`ReadWriteMany` access mode) filesystem.
-Each of the processes will store its mesh database in this volume, and the lead mesher process will write a header file (`values_from_mesher.h`) required to build the solver (more in this in the next section).
+The last missing bit required to properly run Specfem mesher is a shared (`ReadWriteMany` access mode) filesystem.
+Each of the mesher processes store their mesh database in this volume, and the lead mesher process writes a header file (`values_from_mesher.h`) required to build the solver (more in this in the next section).
 The setup of this shared filesystem is out of the scope of this article and GO client, so the name of a compliant stage class should be set [in the configuration resource] (see [Amazon EFS] for instance).

-Finally, the `MPIJob` can be [mpi_created] and [mpi_awaited].
-OpenMPI executions seem never to return a non-null error code, so we parse the launch pod logs to detect issues and abort the client execution if necessary.
+Finally, the `MPIJob` is [created][mpi_created] and [awaited][mpi_awaited].
+As a side node, OpenMPI executions seem never to return a non-null error code, so we parse the launch pod logs to detect issues and abort the client execution if necessary.

 [Kubeflow MPI Operator]: https://github.com/kubeflow/mpi-operator
 [`MPIJob` resource]: https://gitlab.com/kpouget_psap/specfem-client/-/blob/master/manifests/99_mpijob_meshersolver.yaml